BenjaminRohlfing/technical-writing-portfolio/REST API Reference Guide/README.md

 ### Knights and Sorcerers API Reference

+This work sample documents a basic RESTful API for a fictional massively multiplayer online roleplaying game (MMORPG) - Knights and Sorcerers.
+The game is meant to be similar to existing MMORPGs, like World of Warcraft.

-**Note:** This document contains mock links to other documents.
+**Note:** This document contains mock links.
 These links simply lead back to the API document.

-Knights and Sorcerers (KAS) is a fictional massively multiplayer online roleplaying game (MMORPG) that I imagined for this example of RESTful API documentation.
-It's meant to be similar to existing MMORPGs, like World of Warcraft.

 **Career skills** on display: